-St John Fisher has been having an excellent year with their sporting efforts in a range of different competitions and tournaments.
+St John Fisher had an excellent year last year with their sporting efforts in a range of different competitions and tournaments.

 Sport Premium Funding

-This year we have been fortunate enough to receive a fantastic sum of £17,640 for our sports premium grant.
+Last year we were fortunate enough to receive a fantastic sum of £17,640 for our sports premium grant.
 This money has to be spent with the aim of improving 1 of 5 key areas in sport (as listed on the budget template).

 As a school, we have budgeted a significant proportion of this money into enhancing physical development in the lower school, to ensure from the beginning of their school career with us at St John Fisher, the children are being encouraged to participate in regular physical activity.